Cruella de Vil: The Hundred and One Dalmatians

-Cruella's chauffeur-driven car is black-and-white striped; Mr. Dearly describes it as "a moving zebra crossing".
+Cruella's chauffeur-driven car is a black-and-white striped Daimler Empress Mark III DF 308 limousine; Mr. Dearly describes it as "a moving zebra crossing".
 Cruella boasts that it has the loudest horn in London, which she insists on sounding for the Dearly couple.
-When Cruella has guests for dinner, all of her food is strangely-colored and tastes strongly of pepper.
+When Cruella has guests for dinner, all of her food is strangely coloured and tastes strongly of pepper.
 When Mr. Dearly comments she might find her mink cloak too warm for a mild autumn evening, Cruella laughs that she never finds anything too warm; she constantly stokes a roaring fire and complains of being cold despite the unbearable heat.
-The flat is portrayed as a luxurious version of Hell, with all the rooms being made of marble and colored garishly in green, red or black.
-Her guests also meet her abused white Persian cat, whom Cruella freely admits she would have killed if the cat wasn't worth so much money.
+The flat is portrayed as a luxurious version of Hell, with all the rooms made of marble and coloured garishly in green, red, or black.
+Her guests also meet her abused white Persian cat, whom Cruella freely admits she would have killed if it were not worth so much money.

-Cruella happens to be in the house when the puppies are born, as Mrs. Dearly reluctantly invited the de Vil's to a dinner party along with her other guests.
-When the puppies arrive, the other guests leave politely, but Cruella barges in to the broom cupboard to see the puppies.
-Revolted by the spotless skins of the newborns, she offers to have them drowned at once; this is her way of getting rid of animals she views as worthless, as she has drowned dozens of her own cat's kittens.
-The Dearlys assure her the spots will come later, but refuse to sell the puppies.
+Cruella happens to be in the house when the puppies are born, as Mrs. Dearly reluctantly invites the de Vils to a dinner party along with her other guests.
+The other guests leave politely when the puppies arrive, but Cruella barges into the broom cupboard to see the puppies.
+Revolted by the spotless skins of the newborns, she offers to have them drowned at once; this is her way of getting rid of animals she views as worthless, as she has drowned dozens of her cat's kittens.
+The Dearlys assures her the spots will come later, but refuse to sell the puppies.
 Upon a second visit to the house, Cruella picks up the mature puppies and treats them like clothing to be worn.
 A third visit occurs when the Dearlys are out, and Cruella, having bought up all the other Dalmatian puppies she could find in the area, keeps the Nannies talking while hired thieves steal the puppies for her.
 However, her plan backfires when the Dearlys start advertising for the missing puppies and the publicity makes selling Dalmatian coats too risky.
-Cruella demands the Baduns, caretakers of her old estate of Hell Hall, kill the puppies at once, but the dogs escape after she leaves.
+Cruella demands the Baduns, caretakers of her old estate of Hell Hall, to kill the puppies at once, but the dogs escape after she leaves.
 Cruella pursues them, but her love of fire causes her to stop and applaud the spectacle of a bakery burning to the ground, buying the dogs more time.

-When the Dalmatians return to London, they and the Persian cat enact vengeance on Cruella by destroying all of Mr. de Vil's fur stock.
-Most of the furs were not yet paid off, and the de Vils flee England to get away from their debts, supposedly going in for plastic raincoats instead of fur.
+When the Dalmatians return to London, they and the Persian cat enact vengeance on Cruella by destroying all of Mr de Vil's fur stock.
+Most of the furs were not yet paid off, and the de Vils fled England to get away from their debts, supposedly going in for plastic raincoats instead of fur.
 Cruella's black side of her hair goes white, and the white side goes an off-greenish shade, from the shock.